Black homeowners struggle as US housing market recovers

-Graciano and Buena de la Cruz bought their two-bedroom house in San Francisco two decades ago when the neighborhood teemed with drug dealers.
+SAN FRANCISCO (AP) _ Yul Dorn and his wife raised their son and daughter in a three-bedroom home crammed with family photos, one they bought in a historically African-American neighborhood in San Francisco more than two decades ago.

-In 2006, the couple refinanced and signed up for a “pick-a-payment” loan with an adjustable rate, one that provided low monthly payments at first but later ballooned as the interest rate climbed.
-Graciano, who is 70, and Buena, 62, fell behind on payments.
+Today, the couple is living in a motel after they were evicted last year, having lost a foreclosure battle.
+A second home they inherited is also in default.

-Now, the de la Cruzes must sell their house to pay off a $640,000 debt.
-They will join the ranks of African Americans who do not own their homes, a rate that was nearly 30 percentage points higher than that of whites in 2016, according to a new report.
+The Dorns expect to join the growing ranks of African-Americans who do not own their homes, a rate that was nearly 30 percentage points higher than that of Whites in 2016, according to a new report.

-“I can’t sleep,” said Graciano de la Cruz, a Yorkshire Terrier named Flower at his feet in a home crammed with VHS tapes and bicycles for seven kids now grown.
-“I fear I might get a knock on the door, and the banker will come up with sheriff’s agents talking about, ‘You got to leave now.’”
+“The person who bought the house, we lost all of our memories,” said Dorn, a pastor and case manager with the city health department.
+“He put the furniture out on the street, and it was just devastating to my family.”

 Now, a lack of affordable housing and stricter lending are making it harder for first-time buyers to obtain what traditionally has been considered an essential part of the American dream and a way to build wealth.

-An AP analysis of U.S. Census Bureau statistics shows some pockets of the Midwest and California had the lowest rates of homeownership for African Americans, while some areas of the South had the highest.
+An AP analysis of U.S. Census Bureau statistics shows some pockets of the Midwest and California had the lowest homeownership rates for African-Americans, while some areas of the South had the highest.

 “You had subdivisions going up everywhere in terms of newer homes,” Hicks said.
 “We haven’t seen that resurgence of new housing stock.”

-African Americans also are losing homes they had a hard time securing in the first place.
+African-Americans snapped up homes at the peak of the housing bubble, lured by generous lending and a glut of affordable properties, housing experts say.
+Lenders also targeted minorities, pushing riskier subprime loans even when applicants qualified for lower-interest loans.

-For decades the federal government refused to guarantee mortgages in nonwhite neighborhoods.
-Whites-only covenants shut out black buyers.
-In 1960s San Francisco, the city condemned Graciano de La Cruz’s mother’s house for redevelopment in the historically black Fillmore neighborhood.
-She was given a housing voucher and became a renter, losing any equity she might have been able to pass to her children.
+Graciano de La Cruz, 70, grew up in San Francisco, the child of a Filipino father and an African-American mother.
+In 1960s, the city condemned his mother’s house for redevelopment in the historically Black Fillmore neighborhood.
+She was given a housing voucher and became a renter, losing any equity she could have passed to her children.

-Graciano and Buena, who bought their first home in 1997, were faring well when they refinanced with World Savings Bank in August 2006.
+He and his wife, Buena, who is Filipino-American, must now sell their own home of two decades to pay off a debt that stemmed from a “pick-a-payment” loan with World Savings Bank in August 2006.

 They asked for a loan with a fixed rate, but the lender said an adjustable rate package would meet their needs.
-The initial payment for the pick-a-payment loan was about $1,700 a month.
+The initial monthly payment for the pick-a-payment loan was about $1,700.

 Wells Fargo has vowed to help create more than 250,000 new African-American homeowners to address declining homeownership.
 But spokesman Alfredo Padilla said the bank could not find a way to help the couple.